kubuntu-team/kubuntu-manual/source/docs/installation.rst

 3. Use the 'Select target' option to select your flash drive
 4. Then left-click the 'Flash!' button

-.. warning:: Pay special attention when selecting the right flash drive under 'Drive' in case you have more then one flash drive connected.
+.. warning:: Pay special attention when selecting the right drive under 'Drive' so that you do not format your currently installed OS or backup drive.

 .. _kubuntu-install-link: